 Tip 5: Work with State and County Records

-When I was establishing my Mayflower and Revolutionary lineage, I could not find all of the documentation needed through Ancestry.com.
-I still had to go directly (via internet and phone) to state and county offices to find and obtain copies of some documents, such as marriage and death certificates.
+When I was establishing my Mayflower and Revolutionary lineage, I could not find all the documentation needed through Ancestry.com.
+I still had to go directly (via internet and phone) to state and county offices to find and get copies of some documents, such as marriage and death certificates.

 The public library for the Kentucky county where your ancestor lived often contains many helpful resources.
 If you are lucky enough to be researching where a historical society exists, you find many resources for your family tree.

 After building your tree, you should consider completing a DNA test to verify your family tree.

 Using these tips, you may discover more about your great-great-grandparent than their child or grandchild knew.
 Past generations did not have our 21st-century tools.
 Our easy access to documents, communications, and internet technologies are genealogy game-changers.